AlexJReid/joedisplay/AWSIOT.md

 [AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) is a service that makes building _real_ IoT applications easier with important concerns like security, connectivity, discovery, deployment and device provisioning all handled comprehensively.

-I'd strongly recommend reading [this introduction](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) and also following [this tutorial](https://docs.aws.amazon.com/iot/latest/developerguide/iot-moisture-tutorial.html).
+I'd strongly recommend reading [this introduction](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) and also completing [this tutorial](https://docs.aws.amazon.com/iot/latest/developerguide/iot-moisture-tutorial.html).

 This document contains notes about the implementation of a replica train departure board using a Raspberry Pi, an OLED panel and AWS IoT.
-It is not intended to be a guide or tutorial.
+It is not intended to be a guide or work out of the box for you.
 I make use of the `joedisplay` library that is currently located in this repository.
 For more information about the approaches taken to make the Raspberry Pi drive the display, consult the [README](README.md#driving-the-display-in-a-generic-way).

 ## Architecture